 We launched our partnership with Norwich Swan Swimming Club in September 2021.
 Our through school swimming provision benefits from the experienced swimming coaches provided by Norwich Swan.
 Our Sixth Form students are also able to gain qualifications including the National Pool Lifeguard Qualification and to be part of the Norwich Swan Coaching Academy to give back to the sport.

-We are delighted to host renowned language school Alliance Française East Anglia for weekly primary school level French classes.
-The beginners’ level classes for Primary School age children offer an amazing opportunity for children to gain confidence with languages in a fun and interactive way, at a particularly receptive age.
-Students also gain a greater appreciation of another culture.
+We were delighted to host renowned language school Alliance Française East Anglia for weekly primary school level French classes.
+The beginners’ level classes for Primary School age children offered an amazing opportunity for children to gain confidence with languages in a fun and interactive way, at a particularly receptive age.
+Students also gained a greater appreciation of another culture.

 The STEM Squad